COSC3020/graph-representations-BraxtonDParnell/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+The runtime complexity of this implementation is going to be O(n^2).
+It depends on the number of vertices in the graph.
+The runtime complexity is O(n^2) because we have to check each value in a nested array.
+The length of each array is dependent on how many vertices there are present in the graph.

 ## Bonus

 Implement a function to convert an adjacency list to an adjacency matrix and